gnolang/student-contributors-program/zone01-rouen-fr/README.md

 @moul is going to be your main guide.

-Our Developer Relations team @waymobetta, @michelleellen and @leohhhn aim to provide the cohort with additional support, to unblock any technical issues you face in the development of your project, or to provide you with further guidance and documentation material.
+Our Developer Relations team @waymobetta, @michelleellen @leohhhn and @VT-Cosmos aim to provide the cohort with additional support, to unblock any technical issues you face in the development of your project, or to provide you with further guidance and documentation material.